 - 2 pairs of wool or synthetic gloves

-- Thermal layers for any cold nights out camping
+- At least 2 full sets of thermal layers (tops and bottoms) for any cold nights out camping

 - Sun cream with a high SPF and lip balm with UV protection

 - Sleeping bag (if you prefer your own, your host does provide one within the trip cost)